dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/databricks-setup.md

 <p>For further info, refer to the GitHub repository: <a href={`https://github.com/${frontMatter.meta.github_repo}`}>{frontMatter.meta.github_repo}</a></p>

-`dbt-databricks` is the recommend adapter for Databricks.
+`dbt-databricks` is the recommended adapter for Databricks.
 It includes features not available in `dbt-spark`, such as:
 - Unity Catalog support
 - No need to install additional drivers or dependencies for use on the CLI
 - Use of Delta Lake for all models out of the box